Sora-yx/SADX-Better-Tails-AI/README.md

  ![alt text](https://i.imgur.com/ruyOrC9.png)

 - Probably the most unexpected feature, if you press LT/L1 in the Hub World, Miles will start flying and then you could grab him.
+(Assuming you have Input Mod and/or didn't change the original configuration, otherwise this is gonna be a different button.)
 This will open a map and allow you to fast travel everywhere in the hub.
 This was challenging to do but really fun.
 If you played a Pokémon game, this is very similar.

 Note: Use the d-pad to change the destination, also you obviously can only use it if you are outside.